 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Cloth face masks have many practical uses.
-But the medical jury is out as to how useful they are for medical purposes.
-The World Health Organisation and the UK government have advised against them.
-However the American government and CDC have recently advised the public to wear whatever masks they can, including cloth, when out of their homes.
-I have a feeling that guidelines may change in the coming weeks, especially when lockdown ends, and have seen more and more people asking for a pattern.
+The World Health Organisation and the UK government have recently advised the public to wear whatever masks they can, including cloth, when on public transport and in enclosed areas.
+I have seen more and more people asking for a pattern.
 So here is how to sew a face mask with a filter pocket.

 *Please Note – these are not and have not been tested as ‘medical grade options’.
 I cannot guarantee and accept no liability for the use of this mask as a medical device or in a medical setting.

 How To Make Face Masks (With A Filter Pocket)

 This pattern has a filter pocket.
 Cloth by itself may not be good enough, but if you add a filter, such as